Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told - NewsBreak

 One of the witnesses was Matthew Desmond, a sociology professor at Princeton University and director of the Eviction Lab, the only research team in the country dedicated to understanding the causes and consequences of housing instability in America.

-But some cities saw double that, he said, such as 40% in Portland, Oregon; 35% in Newark, New Jersey; 30% in Orlando, Florida; and 29% in Cincinnati, Ohio.
+But some cities saw double that, he said, such as 40 percent in Portland, Oregon; 35 percent in Newark, New Jersey; 30 percent in Orlando, Florida; and 29 percent in Cincinnati, Ohio.

-“When the cost of housing rises 15, 25, 30%, what can families do?”
+“When the cost of housing rises 15, 25, 30 percent, what can families do?”
 Desmond said.
 “They can’t relocate to affordable housing because they often are already living in the cheapest apartments available.
 All they can do is cut back on other necessities, including health care, educational enrichments, and food.”

 Biden blamed